gildas-lormeau/zip.js/BENCHMARKS.md

   sequential, and the chunk size changes nothing.
 Node has no `Worker` global, so `useWebWorkers` spawns nothing there and the entries run in-process, in the same time.
-- **Bun** runs `CompressionStream` off the JavaScript thread only for writes larger than 128 KB (its native implementation, since Bun 1.4 in August 2026). zip.js writes 64 KB chunks by default, so concurrent `add()` alone gains nothing on Bun; `chunkSize: 256 * 1024` makes it 4.9× faster, and `useWebWorkers: true` 4.7×.
+- **Bun** runs `CompressionStream` off the JavaScript thread only for writes larger than 128 KB (its native implementation, since Bun 1.4 in August 2026). zip.js wrote 64 KB chunks by default up to version 2.18.2, when this was measured, so concurrent `add()` alone gained nothing on Bun; `chunkSize: 256 * 1024`, the default since, makes it 4.9× faster, and `useWebWorkers: true` 4.7×.
 - **Deno** runs `CompressionStream` on the JavaScript thread whatever the write size: concurrent `add()` alone gains nothing, `useWebWorkers: true` is 3.9× faster.